hdShang/arxiv-daily/docs/cs-RO/2025-10-11/papers/251010221v1-a3rnn-bi-directional-fusion-of-bottom-up-and-top-down-process-for-de.md

 ---
 layout: default
-title: A3RNN: Bi-directional Fusion of Bottom-up and Top-down Process for Developmental Visual Attention in Robots
+title: "A3RNN: Bi-directional Fusion of Bottom-up and Top-down Process for Developmental Visual Attention in Robots"
 ---

 # A3RNN: Bi-directional Fusion of Bottom-up and Top-down Process for Developmental Visual Attention in Robots